Fredersen/estiam_react_app/README.md

 To install the project you must install the dependances with :
 ### `npm install`

+You can must rename the file .env.dist in .env and add the url your backend.

 You can launch the project with the command :

 ### `npm start`